Clarifying causal mediation analysis: Effect identification via three assumptions and five potential outcomes

 All the effects above, except the natural (in)direct effects, are part of a class of effects we call \textit{interventional effects}.
 An effect in this class is a contrast between an \textit{interventional condition} where the exposure and/or mediator are manipulated and a \textit{comparison condition} with a different manipulation (or no manipulation); the sort of manipulation referenced here is one that sets the variable or its distribution to a value/distribution that is known or can be determined.
 This is a broad class that contains many effects that do not fit the notion of direct or indirect effects.
 An example is where the exposure is an existing intervention program, but researchers are also interested in the effect of a hypothetically modified intervention program that no longer targets a mediator, relative to the no intervention condition.
 For more examples, see \cite{Nguyen2020}.

 For simplicity, causal effects are represented in this paper on the additive scale and in average form -- as differences in potential outcome mean between contrasted conditions.
-Alternatively, another effect scale could be used, and other features of the potential outcome distribution could be contrasted; the same identification assumptions apply.
+Alternatively, other effect scales (e.g., ratio of means) could be used, and other features of the potential outcome distribution (e.g., median) could be contrasted; the same identification assumptions apply.